alveusgg/test-env/README.md

 Run `docker compose up` to start up the environment.

-## Connect with actual OBS on host machine
+## OBS

 To test stuff in OBS you can run it on the host.
+For this, set up the scenes in OBS.
+You can import the Scene Collection in [obs/test-scene-collection/LiveCams.json](./obs/test-scene-collection/LiveCams.json) to get started.
+You will probably have "check for missing files" and select the same directory as the collection file.

-For this, set up the scenes in OBS, enable the websocket server in OBS and configure the URL in `.env`.
+Next enable the websocket server in OBS and configure the URL in `.env`:

 ```
 OBS_WS=ws://host.docker.internal:4455
 ```

-To get video from the MediaMTX proxy, you can use the following URL in your media source:
+To get video from the MediaMTX proxy, you can use the following URL in the media sources (here for georgie):

 ```
 rtsp://localhost:8554/georgie
 ```

+### Mocked OBS Server (WIP)

+If you do not want to use OBS on your host machine, you can use the mocked OBS server.

+## Chatbot

+TODO

-## Clips service
+## Clips service (WIP)

 The clips service offers a very rudimentary API to retrieve clips.